JReaves10/EVChargingTrends/README.md

 # EVChargingTrends

-Analyzing the trends between private and public electric vehicle charging ports
+## Analyzing the trends between private and public electric vehicle charging ports

+## Key Insights:
+- Public ports have drastically taken over the amount of private ports over the years
+-